 Genesis Energy has contributed the following economic benefits to the communities in which we operate:

 Investing in the communities in which we work is a mutually beneficial proposition.
-We focus our donations in four main areas where we believe we will have the most impact: community health and support, childhood education and wellbeing, safety and emergency responder support and environmental conservation.
+We focus our donations in four main areas where we believe we will have the most impact: community support, education, safety and emergency responder support and environmental conservation.
 We look for local institutions, programs and projects that:

-In 2020 we made monetary donations to local food banks to help support our local communities.
-These donations provided over 100,000 meals across the Gulf Coast and in Wyoming.
-We provided support to multiple organizations in Wyoming in response to the COVID-19 pandemic, including the Sweetwater Memorial Hospital and Sweetwater County COVID- 19 Emergency Operations Center.
+We provide monetary donations to local food banks to help support our local communities.
+These donations provide over 100,000 meals across the Gulf Coast and in Wyoming.
+We support Houston’s Be A Resources for CPS Kids (BEAR) holiday gift program through monetary donations and an employee toy drive.
+We support multiple health programs in Wyoming including Cowboys Against Cancer and the Memorial Hospital of Sweetwater.

 Safety and Emergency Responder Support

-We support safety and emergency responders through the United States Coast Guard Foundation and the Seaman’s Church Institute.
+We support safety and emergency responders through the donations to local Volunteer Fire Department as well as the Firehouse Sub Public Safety Foundation.
+We also support the Seaman’s Church Institute.

-We support environmental conservation in Galveston, Texas and throughout the Gulf Coast through Artist Boat and The Conservation Fund.
+We support environmental conservation in Galveston, Texas and throughout the Gulf Coast through The Galveston Bay Foundation and The Conservation Fund.
 These organizations work to preserve and restore critical environments.
 Our targeted contributions to the Wyoming Wildlife Foundation have provided for the construction of conservation fencing around our Granger facility to protect and preserve natural habitat.
-We also support Sweetwater and Green River Ducks Unlimited and the Teton Raptor Center.
+We also support Ducks Unlimited and the Teton Raptor Center.